Wild food foraging courses

 For purchasing a gift voucher, Lisa requires the following information: the purchaser’s name and email address, the recipient’s name and email address.
 A contact mobile number is also requested in case Lisa needs to get in touch with you on the day for unforeseen reasons, this information is optional.
 For courses with tasters and food involved, Lisa needs dietary information from all attendees, such as allergies and intolerances to any foods, and if anyone in the booking party would like vegetarian or vegan tasters.
 Lisa and Edulis Wild Food will never pass your details or any personal information on to third parties and your data is kept for the sole purpose of administering/collection of course information to delegates for a specific course.

 In small amounts, Edulis can supply foraged wild ingredients to local buyers on the following basis:

 Wild not cultivated

 Lisa will only supply common and abundant plants (and occasionally fungi).
-She will not supply rare ingredients, and she will not pick from areas where something is scarce even if it’s common elsewhere.
+She will not supply rare ingredients or species, and she will not pick from areas where something is scarce, even if it’s common elsewhere.
 If it’s not viable to collect a certain ingredient, she simply won’t do it.
 Lisa forages within ethical codes of practice for safe, sustainable, legal and responsible harvesting of wild ingredients.
 Lisa will advise on availability and viability of requested ingredients at the time of enquiry.

 Association of Foragers

-Lisa is a member of the Association of Foragers, an international professional foragers’ association, promoting sustainability and ecological stewardship through teaching and harvesting wild plants and fungi for use as food, drink and medicine, and she follows their code of ethics for foraging principles and practice: www.foragers-association.org.uk
+Lisa is a member of the Association of Foragers (AoF), an international professional foragers’ association, promoting sustainability and ecological stewardship through teaching and harvesting wild plants and fungi for use as food, drink and medicine, and she follows the AoF code of ethics for foraging principles and practice: www.foragers-association.org.uk